Soliprem/dm-scripts/CONTRIBUTING.md

 # your code here
 ```

-In the output you should recieve an error code which matches the SCxxxx format.
+In the output you should receive an error code which matches the SCxxxx format.
 The x's would be numbers.

 In the script writing process we expect consistent indentation.
 Preferably, use TWO spaces instead of tabs.